NeuroML/Documentation/source/Userdocs/Schemas/Cells.md

 <i>Membrane potential at which to emit a spiking event.
-Note, usually the spiking event will not be emitted again until the membrane potential has fallen below this value and rises again to cross it in a positive direction.</i>
+Note, usually the spiking event will not be emitted again until the membrane potential has fallen below this value and rises again to cross it in a positive direction .</i>